 Cameron Fletcher is a technical Writer at Aptera Motors.

-Cameron believes that rather than thinking of AI as something that is bound to change a technical writer’s role, think of it as another tool for the writer’s tech stack, an additional skill to hone in on.
+Cameron believes that rather than thinking of AI as something bound to change a technical writer’s role, think of it as another tool in the writer’s tech stack, an additional skill to hone.

-He also thinks that depending on AI today is not a good idea and that AI-based content needs consistent proofing and editing phases, along with a human element.
+He also thinks that relying on AI today is not a good idea and that AI-generated content needs consistent proofing and editing, along with a human element.

 However, moving forward, Cameron also said, “Just as a new software can upend a once static industry, AI will, at a minimum, become a tool that I think content creators of all types should stay up to date with.”